 The dictionary name is "SCA_dic_Eng.txt". ("SCA_dic_Fr.txt" for a French version) This particularly simple example of dictionary file contains the identifiers of the 6 categories that are the columns of the contingency table.
-In this internal format of DtmVic, the identifiers of categories must begin at: "column 6" [a fixed interval font such as "courier new" should be used to facilitate the use of this kind of format].
+In this internal format of DtmVic, the identifiers of categories must begin at: "column 6" [a fixed interval font - also known as teletype font - such as "courier" should be used to facilitate the use of this kind of format].